 Real-Time Financial Analytics & Pipelining Vector-Based Statistical Functions

 Financial analytics seeks to accelerate the task of finding meaningful patterns in market data.
-In-memory database systems (IMDSs) are an irreplaceable tool for this job.
+As such, in-memory database systems (IMDSs) are an irreplaceable tool for this job.
 Many developers also seek the benefits of in-memory analytics to provide their application a performance edge.

 But IMDSs are not new – in fact, they’re almost the “new normal” for financial analytics.
 What data management solutions move analytics beyond the status quo, and into higher profitability for trading organizations via a time-based advantage?